Booker scores 58 points, leads Suns to huge comeback win

 “Once I get it going a little bit, shooting over a hand is the right play,” Booker said.

-This effort was even more impressive because it brought the Suns back from a 24-point deficit.
+This effort brought the Suns back from a 24-point deficit.
 The three-time All-Star made 21 of 35 shots, including 6 of 12 3-pointers.
 He added five rebounds, five assists and played the entire second half.

 The Phoenix bench and fans loved every minute of it.
 New Orleans?
 Not so much.